Neto Pessoa

-Altemir Cordeiro Pessôa Neto (born May 16, 1994) commonly known as Neto Pessoa, is a Brazilian professional footballer who plays as a forward for Vila Nova in Campeonato Brasileiro Série B.
+Altemir Cordeiro Pessôa Neto (born May 16, 1994) commonly known as Neto Pessoa, is a Brazilian professional footballer who plays as a forward for Chapecoense.

 Club career

 Plácido de Castro

 Neto had his career started in 2012, in the Under-20 team of the countryside Plácido de Castro and with the ability to play in all positions of the attack soon was only one year in the base then in the state championship of 2013, he was already properly integrated into the professional team, under the command of coach Nilton Neri.

 Rio Branco

 Neto Pessoa, 19, was reintegrated into the Rio Branco squad to play in the Campeonato Acreano for the third time.

 Andirá

 Nacional de Muriaé

 On December 4, 2015 Neto Pessoa was announced as reinforcement of the Nacional de Muriaé in the dispute of Module II of the Campeonato Mineiro.

 Atlético Acreano

 ABC

 On October 16, 2018, ABC board confirmed neto's hiring for the 2019 season.

 For ABC he who played 23 games and scored eight goals.